Sydney Benter - Anchor / Reporter

 Follow Tim Hedrick on Twitter @dopplertim and LIKE him on Facebook.

 Bob Herzog - Anchor / Reporter

-Bob loves all kinds of music and movies.
-He has a passion for basketball.
-But his number one hobby is spending time with his wife and four children.
+Bob loves all kinds of music and movies and has a passion for basketball, but his number one hobby is spending time with his wife and four children.

 Brad grew up in the Chicago suburb of Glen Ellyn, IL.
 He knew he wanted to get into broadcasting by the time he was in third grade.
-He completed his undergraduate work in 1984 at Bradley University with a double major in Speech Communications and Broadcast Journalism, and a minor in theater.
-In his senior year at Bradley, Brad was named the number one speaker in the country, and was also a member of the number one speech team in the country.
-In his broadcast career, he has won more than 50 journalism awards, including 14 Emmys.
+He completed his undergraduate work in 1984 at Bradley University with a double major in Speech Communications and Broadcast Journalism, and a minor in Theater.
+In his senior year at Bradley, he was named the #1 speaker in the country, and was also a member of the #1 speech team in the country.

-Brad married wife Colleen in December 1998.
-He is the father of three sons and a daughte
+Brad married his wife, Colleen, in December of 1998 and is the father of three sons and a daughter.

 John Lomax - Morning Anchor